-2.1.2.1 Provincial own source revenue (OSR) UNIVERSITY of the
+2.1.2.1 Provincial own source revenue (OSR)

-South Africa's 'hour-glass' structure of multilevel governance103 is best illustrated by an examination of its distribution of own revenue streams.104 In this respect, provinces are mainly starved of own sources of revenue (OSR) in favour of both the national and local spheres which are allocated the main tax bases.105
+South Africa's 'hour-glass' structure of multilevel governance is best illustrated by an examination of its distribution of own revenue streams.
+In this respect, provinces are mainly starved of own sources of revenue (OSR) in favour of both the national and local spheres which are allocated the main tax bases.